marktice/portfolio/README.md

 # My Portfolio Website
 https://marktice.netlify.com/<hr>
 My portfolio website is a project i will continue to return to and optimize well into my studies and career.<br><br>
-I decided to go for a minimal modern style with some soft animations and use of color to add character and life.
-I also chose to have all the content on one page, this is perfect for a portfolio site as all the content is related.
+I decided to go for a minimal modern style with some soft animations and use of color to add life.
+I also chose to have all the content on one page.
+This is perfect for a portfolio site as all the content is related, so the site flows well.

 ## Trello board <hr>
 https://trello.com/b/rGtrOlwG/portfolio<br>
-I used trello extensivley to track my progress and my focus my priorities towards the most crucial tasks.
-I have used trello in the past for small chores but not for personal projects.
+I used trello extensivley to track my progress and to focus my priorities towards the most crucial tasks.
+I have used trello in the past for small chores but not for personal projects, but definitely will continue to in the future.
 ![](assets/img/readme/trello.png)

 ## Design <hr>